webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

-The two different data representations side by side look like that seen in Figure 3.
+The two different data representations side-by-side look like this:

 [[Image:images-h.jpg|A document next to its longdesc output]]

-Figure 3: You can link a document with complex data to an image by using the <code>longdesc</code> attribute.
+''Figure 3: A document with complex data linked to an image using the <code>longdesc</code> attribute.''

 Note that there is no visual clue that there is a long description file connected with this image.
-Assistive technologies however will let their users know there is an alternative available.
-Some people think that <code>longdesc</code> is pointless, and that you should just provide an alternative linked via a normal link.
+Most assistive technologies, however, will let their users know there is an alternative available.
+Some people think that <code>longdesc</code> is pointless, and that you should just provide an alternative page linked via a normal link.
 This may be appropriate sometimes, as it is often useful to give all users a choice of how they consume your information.
-There are situations however where you'll want to not show the text link by default.
+There are situations, however, where you'll want to not show the text link by default.

 === Faster image display by defining the dimensions using width and height ===

 When the user agent finds an <code>&lt;img&gt;</code> element in the HTML, it starts loading the image the <code>src</code> attribute points to.
-By default, it doesn’t know the image’s dimensions, so it’ll just display all the text lumped together, then shift the rest of the document around when the images finally load and appear.
-This can slow down page loading and looks a bit confusing and unsightly to page visitors that see it happening.
-To stop this you can tell the browser to allocate the right amount of space for the images before they load by giving it the image’s dimensions using the <code>width</code> and <code>height</code> attributes ([http://dev.opera.com/articles/view/17-images-in-html/inlineimagewithdimensions.html inlineimagewithdimensions.html]):
+By default, it doesn't know the image dimensions, so it will just display all the loaded text lumped together, and then shift it around when the images finally load and appear.
+This can slow down page loading, and looks unsightly (to say the least) to page visitors.
+To prevent this, just tell the browser to allocate the right amount of space for the images before they load by providing the image dimensions using the <code>width</code> and <code>height</code> attributes:

 <syntaxhighlight lang="html5"><!DOCTYPE html>